imakash-sinha/VTxHash/README.md

 # VTxHash - VirusTotal Hash Scanner

 VTxHash is a Python-based tool that checks file hashes against the VirusTotal database to identify potential threats.
-It supports **batch scanning** and exports structured results in **CSV and TXT** formats.
+It supports **bulk scanning** and exports structured results in **CSV and TXT** formats.

 ## Features